Kendo42/LEDBar/README.md

-# LEDBar
+# LED PixelBar
-LED Lightbar project
+## LED strip based lighting solution aimed for use in theatre lighting setups